 For the rice: Mix together vinegar, sugar, and salt.

-Rinse the rice in colander and drain.
+Rinse the rice in a fine-mesh sieve and drain.
 Put the rice and water in medium saucepan with a tight-fitting lid.
 Bring to a boil over high heat, reduce heat to very low and simmer, tightly covered.
 (For a good seal wrap the pan's lid tightly with a small kitchen towel and cover the saucepan.
 Make sure the towel's edges are folded up well away from the heat.)
 Cook until all the water is absorbed, about 15 minutes.
 Remove the rice from the heat (don't uncover) and set aside for 10 minutes.

 Fluff the rice with a fork and transfer it to a large bowl.
 Add the vinegar mixture and toss with the rice, using a wooden spoon.
 Spread it out on a parchment paper-lined baking sheet.
 Fan the rice continuously with a fan or magazine until cooled.
 Cover the rice with a damp towel.